ThinkDataEd/student/docs/unit1/practicum1.md

 * The poster incorrectly illustrates how the Data Cycle addresses the big question.

-* An answer to the statistical question is presented but a justification is missing.
+* An answer to the statistical question is presented, but a justification is missing.

-* A histogram, bar chart, scatterplot, or other graphical representation was correctly created.
+* A histogram, bar chart, scatterplot, or other graphical representation is correctly created.

 0-point response:

 * The Data Cycle is missing **<u>OR</u>** does not show how it addresses the big question.

-* A histogram, a dot plot, or other graphical representation was incorrectly created OR is missing.
+* A histogram, dot plot, or other graphical representation is incorrectly created OR is missing.

 * No answer **<u>AND/OR</u>** no justification for the answer to the statistical question is presented.